Cork Airport: Passenger facilities

 The main terminal at Cork Airport contains several shopping and eating facilities both before and after the security screening area, a bureau de change kiosk and ATM (cash machine) and a business lounge operated by Swissport.
 There are eight departure gates in the airport, two of which have an airbridge.
-Wi-Fi is available throughout the terminal.

 There are two hotels located adjacent to the passenger terminal, the Cork International Hotel which is located in the business park, and the Cork Airport Hotel (previously branded Park Inn by Radisson) which is located opposite the terminal on airport grounds.

 Development plans

 Parallel plans for transport infrastructure also exist, including upgrading the N27 to two lanes in each direction and a dedicated bus lane for city–bound traffic.
 The roundabout at the entrance of the airport would be enhanced with an under-pass.

-In 2025 Cork Airport announced a €200m investment plan that includes a new pier & additional gates, new solar farm, car park extension and new security screening technology.
+In 2025, Cork Airport announced a €200m investment plan that includes a new pier and additional gates, new solar farm, car park extension and new security screening technology.
 The plan also requires the demolition of the old terminal and air traffic control tower.
 The upgrade will enable the airport to cater for five million passengers per annum.